frephs/bereal-recap-202x/README.md

 ### Reccomendations
-I recommend using a song with a crescendo in the middle, so that the video is more interesting and to choose a song lenght so that ratio of no more than 360 photos per minute of music approximately.
+I recommend using a song with a crescendo in the middle, so that the video is more interesting and to choose a song lenght so that there is a ratio of no more than 360 photos per minute of music approximately.